Common Personality Theories

 Personality can be viewed as the unique set of character traits, actions, and beliefs that encapsulate an individual human being.
 Over time, many in the psychology field have developed theories about how personalities are formed.
 For example, Freud mainly focused on the id, ego, and superego, while Trait Theory mostly zeroes in on five main traits.
 Eysenck believed the personality could be largely rooted in biology, while Cattell primarily discussed source and surface traits.
 Finally, Allport’s Theory postulated that personalities were likely a mixture of nature and nature, and Authoritarian Theory investigated the possible sources of authoritarian personalities.
 If you’re interested in getting professional insight into your personality, speaking with a licensed therapist could be a great way to do so.

-Psychoanalytic theory & Sigmund Freud
+Psychoanalytic Theory And Sigmund Freud

-O - Openness to Experience
+O - Openness to experience

 C - Conscientiousness

 E - Extroversion

 This theory tends to be more based in biology, typically believing that people may be born with a unique nervous system that can determine how one adapts and learns from their environment.
 This theory is thought to have been developed when Eysenck was working in a psychiatric hospital and had to make assessments about patients’ conditions.
 He questioned over 700 soldiers about their behavior.

 His questioning discovered that some of the answers have similarities, and these were dubbed first-order personality traits.
 Eysenck then broke down the different ways behavior can be exhibited.
 There were two dimensions, or second-order personality traits.
 They were introversion versus extroversion and neuroticism versus stability.
 He believed these were biological traits.